School Boundary Review –

 Why must a Board decision occur on November 21 when changes won’t be implemented until the following school year?

-Once a decision is made, there are many things that must occur in preparation for the following school year – some of which need to happen before the end of school in June.
+Once a decision is made, there are many things that must occur in preparation for the following school year – beginning in December with student class registration, issuance of Transportation RFPs and decisions related to staffing for schools.

 Any time a redistricting process occurs, school enrollments are altered and staffing must be adjusted.
-Should the Board decide to implement a comprehensive solution that could impact all 74 school attendance areas, the staffing adjustment process could be significant.
+Should the Board decide to implement a comprehensive solution impacting all 74 school attendance areas, the staffing adjustment process will be significant.
 There are other educational considerations such as supporting students with IEPs and those attending regional programs, considering program implications in schools, and initiating a transition process for all students and families who may be moving schools.
-All of this must be completed by June.

 When will any changes go into effect?